steelsofliquid/opensteelos/README.md

 # OpenSteel/OS
-OpenSteel/OS is an operating system based off of the Write Your Own Operating System tutorial with my own additions and whatnot.
+OpenSteel/OS is an operating system building heavily on top of the Write Your Own Operating System tutorial using my own additions and whatnot.
 It's as if it was Nanami/OS on steroids, which is in turn a dumbed down WYOOS, but that's because it's built on the Nanami/OS codebase, and that is subject to change in the future.
 The displayed screenshot is of a developer build.
 ![OpenSteel/OS 0.22 Denver Block after booting up in VirtualBox.](https://github.com/steelsofliquid/opensteelos/blob/main/screenshot.png "OpenSteel/OS 0.22 Denver Block after booting up in VirtualBox.")

 To see my thoughts and whatnot on the current situation of the project, check out my log repo, https://github.com/steelsofliquid/steelsofliqud_log. *This repo also contains my thoughts and whatnot on my other projects.